 Making Better Medical Decisions in Extreme ConditionsJune 2017

-Topics: Modeling and Simulation, Military Operations (General), Collaborative Decision Making, Decision Analysis, Mathematics
+Topics: Health, Modeling and Simulation, Military Operations (General), Collaborative Decision Making, Decision Analysis, Mathematics

 Under the best of conditions, helping an injured person is stressful.
 Just consider the added pressure of making life-and-death decisions in the extreme environments that military medics, corpsmen, or technicians face—or the kind civilian first responders encounter.